houmii/Talonmias/README.md

 University of Applied Sciences' Product Development course.

-- To start the game, you have to install a few dependencies such as Pygame, tkinter etc. You can install them using pipp. pip install pygame
+## To start the game, you have to install a few dependencies such as Pygame, tkinter etc. You can install them using pip.
+- pip install pygame

-- Start game
+## Start Game
-  python talonmias_main.py
+- python talonmias_main.py